-For the first 250 iterations of demand relaxation (see Sec.
+Simulation Procedure For the first 250 iterations of demand relaxation (see Sec.
 3.1), plans are modified by each choice dimension (mode/time) with a probability of 10%.
-The size of the agents' choice sets are set to 6 daily plans each.
+The size of the agents' choice sets is set to 6 daily plans each.
 After 250 iterations, the agents are assumed to have a plausible set of plans, thus choice set generation is switched off.
 For additional 50 iterations, the agents choose among their existing daily plans according to a multinomial logit model.
-The last iteration is considered as a representative day and used for analyzing travel behavior and social welfare.
+To allow for a fast computational performance and assuming the impact of randomness, i.e. fluctuations from iteration to iteration, to be negligible, the last iteration is considered as a representative day, and the outcome of the last iteration is used for analyzing travel behavior and social welfare.